TT

 In Seal, equipment equivalency is a first-class entity linked to process definitions and to specific parameter ranges.
 When a new site proposes non-identical equipment, the system surfaces which parameters are affected, which development studies support the substitution, and which risk assessments still need to be generated.
 Equivalency becomes reviewable in one place, not reconstructed for each audit.

-Equivalency as a structured entity with links to affected parameters and studies — queryable, not reconstructed from Word attachments
+Equivalency as a structured entity with links to affected parameters and studies.
+Queryable, not reconstructed from Word attachments

-Fig. 5 — Equivalency as a structured entity with links to affected parameters and studies — queryable, not reconstructed from Word attachments
+Fig. 5 — Equivalency as a structured entity with links to affected parameters and studies.
+Queryable, not reconstructed from Word attachments

 This matters most for scale changes and vendor changes.
-A 5000L scale-up from a 2000L pilot is not a simple arithmetic exercise: mixing dynamics, mass transfer, heat removal all change non-linearly.
+A 5000L scale-up from a 2000L pilot is not a simple arithmetic exercise: mixing dynamics, mass transfer, and heat removal all change non-linearly.
 Seal captures the engineering arguments that justify scaling as structured data, linked to the specific parameters that are scale-sensitive.
 When a future transfer proposes an even larger scale, those arguments are available as starting points — not as archaeology dug out of a shared drive.

 Multi-site: global standards, local flexibility